 Let go of the #momfail culture.

 Whether it’s the unfolded load of laundry, the sink overflowing with dishes, the burnt dinner, or the forgotten appointment, the #momfail culture is tearing us apart.
-Even though the pictures and momfail hashtag are meant as a joke, they stack up in our heads and are weighing us down.
+Even though the pictures and momfail hashtag are a joke, they stack up in our heads and weigh us down.

 So tell me, what do you do when you’re disappointed in your parenting?
 Take a moment to tell me about it in the comments below, then share this post with the other mamas in your life!